 Advantages of Centralization

-On the other hand, senior executives follow a clear plan of delegating authority to employees who excel in specific functions.
+A streamlined and well-defined hierarchy ensures efficient decision-making.
+Everyone in the organization knows who to report to and who to approach whenever they have questions.
+This clarity ensures prompt responses to concerns from employees.
+Senior executives follow a clear plan of delegating authority to employees who excel in specific functions.
 The executives also gain the confidence that when they delegate responsibilities to mid-level managers and other employees, there will be no overlap.
 A clear chain of command is beneficial when the organization needs to execute decisions quickly and in a unified manner.

 Disadvantages of Centralization

 As decision making is restricted to individuals at the headquarters level, employees are unable to contribute to the decision-making process of the organization, and they are merely implementers of decisions made at a higher level.
 This lack involvement in shaping decisions results in a loss of creativity, reduced performance, and motivation.
 Furthermore when the employees face difficulties in implementing some of the decisions, senior executives will not understand because they are only decision makers and not implementers of the decisions.